bcharbonnier/SublimeFileSync/README.md

 As *mappings* is an array, you can add as many number of synchronisation definitions as you want.

+For each mapping you define, you can also specify a list of patterns to be considered as *excluded*

+### Exclusions

+There are 2 types of exclusion that you can define

+##### Global exclusion

+Open your User preferences file `Preferences\Package Settings\ FileSync\Settings - User` and just add an `exclude_folder_names` section as an array.

+    "exclude_folder_names": ["myfolder"],
+	"mappings": [ ... ]

+Any file that is contained inside a folder that name is included in this array will be skipped.

+The default value of that array is set to `[".git", ".svn", ".hg"]`

+##### Local exclusion

+Inside each `mapping` declaration you can define an `exclude_pattern_list`.

+    "mappings": [
+      {
+        "source": "C:/Documents/Work/MyAwesomeProject", //Windows style paths
+        "destination": "G:/Apache/project",
+		"exclude_pattern_list": ["*.bak"]
+      }

+With this any file of type `.bak` will not be part of the sync.

 ### Sidebar

 FileSync could also be used from the Sublime sidebar.